sirfonzie/INF2004_LAB6/README.md

 1. Implement the identified optimizations and document the changes made in the code.
 2. Use comments or version control tools to track changes.

-Observation: Visual inspection helps you identify and understand the specific optimizations applied to your code.
+**Observation:** Visual inspection helps you identify and understand the specific optimizations applied to your code.

-Profiling and Benchmarking:
+**Profiling and Benchmarking:**

 Before and After Optimization:
 1. Utilize profiling tools and benchmarking frameworks specific to your platform and programming language.
 2. Profile your code to identify performance bottlenecks and resource usage before and after optimization.

-Observation:
-- Profiling tools provide detailed information about which parts of your code consume the most resources or have the highest execution time.
+**Observation:** Profiling tools provide detailed information about which parts of your code consume the most resources or have the highest execution time.
 Use this data to pinpoint areas that require optimization.

-Test Cases:
+**Test Cases:**

 Before and After Optimization:
 1. Develop and execute test cases that represent real-world usage scenarios for your application.
 2. Ensure that the test cases cover various input conditions and use cases.

-Observation: Observe how your program performs with the optimization changes when subjected to the test cases.
+**Observation:** Observe how your program performs with the optimization changes when subjected to the test cases.
 Look for improvements in execution time, memory usage, and overall program stability.

 Debugging:

 After Optimization:
 1. Debug your code thoroughly after applying optimizations to identify and rectify any new issues or unintended consequences introduced by the optimizations.

-Observation: Debugging helps ensure that optimizations do not introduce new bugs or issues into your code.
+**Observation:** Debugging helps ensure that optimizations do not introduce new bugs or issues into your code.

 By following these verification and observation techniques, you can effectively assess the impact of optimization techniques on your embedded systems code running on the Raspberry Pi Pico or similar platforms.

 ## Debugging Tools and Techniques

-LED Debugging
+**LED Debugging**
 1. Use an LED connected to the Raspberry Pi Pico to provide visual feedback during program execution.
 2. Implement LED blinking patterns to indicate specific program states or errors.
 3. Debug your code by observing the LED's behavior.

-Serial Debugging with UART
+**Serial Debugging with UART**
 1. Set up UART communication between the Raspberry Pi Pico and your computer.
 2. Send debugging information, including variable values, status updates and execution progress, via UART (e.g via `printf`).
 3. Use a serial terminal or debugging tool on your computer to receive and analyze the UART output for debugging.

----

 Remember that optimization and debugging are ongoing processes, and the skills you've learned in this lab will be essential for developing reliable and efficient embedded systems in the future.